Once the greeter object is created, it remembers that the name is Pat. Hmm,

 string, a method that’s defined by default for every object), but it

 But what if you want to be able to view or change the name?
 Ruby

 provides an easy way of providing access to an object’s variables.

-In Ruby, you can open a class up again and modify it.
+In Ruby, you can reopen a class and modify it.
 The changes will

 be present in any new objects you create and even available in existing

 objects of that class.
 So, let’s create a new object and play with its

 Using attr_accessor defined two new methods for us, name to get the

 Greeting Anything and Everything, MegaGreeter Neglects None!

 This greeter isn’t all that interesting though, it can only deal with